Top 10 reasons to use HAIMER Tool Dynamic

 7. Fewer Tool Changes

-When tool life increases 20% to 100%, tool changeover time is reduced.
+When tool life increases 20 to 100%, tool changing over time is reduced.
+This means less time for tool changes in the tool room.

 8. Accurate Process